-Meal Planning – I’ve mentioned this before, that I will sit down with all of the recipe websites I frequent, my cookbooks (of which I have a plethora), and my Google calendar, and I start planning the week or even month of meals for my family.
-I create an all day appointment for the recipe name, and then in the notes of the appt I’ll write down where it came from, whether it’s a link to a website, or a cookbook and page number.
+Meal Planning – I’ve mentioned this before, that I will sit down with all of the recipe websites I frequent, my cookbooks (of which I have a plethora), and my shared Google calendar, and I start planning the week or even month of meals for my family.
+I create an all-day appointment for the recipe name, and then in the notes of the appt, I’ll write down where it came from, whether it’s a link to a website, or a cookbook and page number.
 I love that my phone will tell me what I have planned to make that day, so if its a slow cooker meal I can make sure to pop it in there earlier in the day.

 Personal Training – You’ve seen personal training plans in magazines, or even on websites.
 Especially those “couch to 5k” plans or even a half marathon training plan.
 You can create appointments on your “Training” calendar for exactly what you are supposed to accomplish that day.
 For example… “4 Miles at race pace” or something like that.

-Budgeting – Who’da thunk you can use Google Calendar to keep track of your budget?
+Budgeting – Who’da thunk you can share Google Calendars to keep track of your budget?
 I create appointments for days when various bills are due.
 If it’s one I have to pay manually, and it can be paid online, I include a link to the payment portal in the notes of the appointment.
 Otherwise, they are mainly reminders to me that those bills will automatically be deducted from my account on those days, so I can make sure there is enough money in my various accounts!

-Sports Teams – Create and share a Google calendar for a team you coach, or help administrate.
+Sports Teams – Create and share Google calendars for a team you coach, or help administrate.
 This way all the parents can subscribe to the calendar and know exactly when practices are and when games are.
 We use this for Maddie’s swim team, and it’s soooo easy to keep track of it all!

-Routines – I’ve always been a HUGE fan of daily routines, even cleaning routines (like every monday I clean the kitchen, etc).
+Routines – I’ve always been a HUGE fan of daily routines, even cleaning routines (like every Monday I clean the kitchen, etc).
 At one point I had a different calendar for each of my children’s routines and my own daily routine.
 This way I can know that at 5:30 every morning I work out, and at 11 I clean, etc. Having a routine mapped out for your day really helps in limiting time sucks (like Pinterest).
 You can also create cleaning routines like set appointments for yourself to repeat every 3 months to change your air filter, or to clean behind the fridge.
 Having appointments for these seasonal tasks can really go a long way to keeping your home in tip top shape!

 This post may contain affiliate links, which means I receive compensation if you make a purchase using the links.